 A good warm-up helps the bones and joints become more flexible by changing the consistency of the synovial fluid.
 The synovial fluid is a viscous fluid in the synovial joints – for instance, your elbows and knees.
 It prevents friction between the cartilages at the ends of the bones forming the joint and provides nutrition to the cartilage.
 Before a warm-up, the synovial fluid resembles a thick paste.
 Post warm-up, increase in body temperature makes the fluid thin and the joint movement easy.
 This contributes to your flexibility.3

 Imagine a car that hasn’t seen the road for a while.
-What will happen if it is taken out for a race one fine morning?
-It is bound to develop technical snags and not finish the race.
+If it is taken out for a race one fine morning, it is bound to develop technical snags and break down before the finish line.
 Similarly, for your body to work like a well-oiled machine on the track, you need to prep it for at least 15 minutes prior to the task.

 When the body is in a relaxed, rested state, the muscles do not need much blood circulation.
 Most of the small blood vessels or capillaries within those muscles are closed at this point, resulting in stiff, non-pliable muscles.
 Any intense physical activity at this stage is a clear recipe for injuries.